visit-dav/visit/docs/SphynxDocs/ClientServer/Client_server_mode.rst

 It is important to have VisIt in your default search path instead of specifying the absolute path to VisIt when starting it.
-This isn't as important when you run VisIt locally, but VisIt may not run properly in distributed mode if it isn't in your default search path on remote machines.
+This isn't as important when you run VisIt locally, but VisIt may not run properly in client-server mode if it isn't in your default search path on remote machines.
 If you regularly run VisIt using the network configurations provided for LLNL computers then VisIt will have host profiles, which are sets of information that tell VisIt how to